Poulpes/onboarding/readme.md

 - Instagram: [@agencepoulpe](https://www.instagram.com/agencepoulpe/), where the cool happen
 - Facebook: [Poulpe](https://www.facebook.com/agencepoulpe/), where events and news are announced
 - Linkedin: [Poulpe](https://www.linkedin.com/company/poulpe/), where new product-related articles and news are broadcast
+- Twitter: [Poulpe](https://www.linkedin.com/company/poulpe/), where new product-related articles and news are broadcast

 ### What time should I arrive ?
 - Arrive before 10am